 Haven’t heard about it yet?
 That’s fine.
 The goal of How-to-hide-ip isn’t to only to show you how to do it.
 Anyway, so as to understand the principles and then explain how secure it is, let’s just give an outline of how it works.

 Special offer from GSM telco operators

-In most countries, since Facebook is such a popular magnet, most GSM telco operators have setup as special offer where their customers can access for free the mobile version of Facebook via a specific link (usually 0.facebook.com).
-Telcos are so keen on attracting more customers – usually young people who are addicted to this social network: giving those people an opportunity to access for free Facebook from their mobile is such an interesting offer that they can combine with other features, usually SMS.
+In most countries, since Facebook is such a popular magnet, most GSM telco operators have set up a special offer where their customers can access for free the mobile version of Facebook via a specific link (usually 0.facebook.com).
+Telcos are so keen on attracting more customers – usually, young people who are addicted to this social network: giving those people an opportunity to access for free Facebook from their mobile is such an interesting offer that they can combine with other features, usually SMS.

-At a Telco’s side,they are setting up specific accounting/authorization/authentication scheme so that the customers who subscribed for the “free Facebook” offer can only access the 0.facebook.com site.
+At a Telco’s side, they are setting up specific accounting/authorization/authentication scheme so that the customers who subscribed to the “free Facebook” offer can only access the 0.facebook.com site.
 However, in the phreaking world, they’ve found a trick to circumvent this limitation.
 This trick relies on proxies and Opera mini handler.